sipa-js/sipa-js.github.io/docs/guides/guides-basics/sipa-cli.md

 Usually you just use the `sipa` command.
 For backward compatibility you can still use the long name `simpartic`.

-With the CLI you can
+With the Sipa-CLI you can do the following, for example
 * Create new projects
 * Start and run a live webserver with on the fly SCSS processing
 * Generate new pages, js libraries or layouts
 * Automatically include or exclude new files or libraries
 * Create minified distribution builds
+* ...

 To list all available commands, just run `sipa` on the command line.